hoagsie/vtm/health.md

 Superficial damage levels from their Health tracker by making one
 <a href="Rouse_Check" class="wikilink" title="Rouse Check">Rouse
-Check</a> per turn, with the number removed dependent on their
+Check</a> per turn, with the number removed dependent on their [Blood Potency](./blood_potency.md).
-<a href="Blood_Potency" class="wikilink" title="Blood Potency">Blood
-Potency</a>.
 With Aggravated damage, Kindred may mend one level of Aggravated damage by making three Rouse Checks at the beginning of a session in addition to the wake-up Rouse Check.
 This will only heal one point of damage and will remove any Crippling Injury or similar